Chronology of Climate Change Alarmism in Climate Science

 It is mostly via Budyko that overt communication of Russia climate science begins.
 In Climatic Change, Budyko speculates widely on competing anthropogenic effects of aerosol (cooling) and CO2 (warming).
 His concern that pollution controls will cause CO2 warming to dominate leads to a discussion of mitigation by climate engineering (eg pumping sulphates in the stratosphere etc).
 He also discusses earlier speculation of climatic engineering that had been causing concern in the West, including ideas on how to melt the arctic sea-ice (see 1976 below).

 Lead by Carroll Wilson (active in US science-policy and later with the Club of Rome), this study was conducted by 30 scientists from 14 countries over 3 weeks in Stockholm during the summer of 1971.
 It was sponsored by MIT, hosted by the Royal Swedish Academy of Sciences and the Royal Swedish Academy of Engineering Sciences.
-Concerns about local, regional and global impacts of various emissions including CO2 were raised but they concluded that there is little evidence of impact at a global scale.
+Concerns about local, regional and global impacts of various emissions including CO2 were raised but they concluded that there is little evidence of impacts at a global scale.
 The report is titled: Inadvertent Climate Modification: Report of the Study of Man’s Impact on Climate.
 (Reviewed by H H Lamb in Nature and John Mason in New Scientist) Although the finding were most ambivalent on the question of any global or regional climatic effects, and although it had minimal impact on the Stockholm conference, this study is important for introducing anthropogenic climate change to the sphere of the global environment movement.

 1972 The Limits to Growth by the Club of Rome published.
 30 million copies sold.

 1972- The Climatic Research Unit is founded at the University of East Anglia